djndl1/CSNotes/os/concepts/security.md

 The actual implementation is not a matrix that lists a collection of domains since that would be waste of resources.

-- _Access Control List_: associating with each object an (ordered) list containing all the users that may access the object and how.
+- _Access Control List_: associating with each object an (ordered) list containing domains that may access the object and how.
 The users in the list are called _subjects_/_principals_.

 Many systems support the concept of a _group_ of users.
 A user has a different _role_ when in different groups.